 12.2 Local Regulators’ Approach to Blockchain

-According to the Regulation on the Use of Crypto-Assets in Payments, crypto-assets cannot be used in the provision of payment.
+According to the Crypto Regulation, on the other hand, crypto-assets cannot be used in the provision of payment.

 12.3 Classification of Blockchain Assets

-Blockchain is currently unregulated in Turkey.
+Blockchain is currently not directly regulated in a single uniformed legal document in Türkiye.
 However, digital securities have structural similarities with investment instruments regulated under the CML.
 In this sense, it is important to make a detailed assessment of whether they may fall within the scope of the CML and relevant legislation while issuing these assets.
 Where the instrument has a regulated underlying asset such as equities, the issue of such asset would probably subject it to the CML and relevant legislation.

-The 11th Development Plan of Turkey, published in Official Gazette No 30840, dated 23 July 2019, contemplates the development of blockchain technology in Turkey, and a blockchain-based virtual currency issued by the Central Bank by 2023.
+The 11th Development Plan of Türkiye, published in Official Gazette No 30840, dated 23 July 2019, contemplates the development of blockchain technology in Türkiye, and a blockchain-based virtual currency issued by the Central Bank by 2023.
 In early 2020, the CMB issued a statement indicating that cryptocurrency regulations are in progress.

 12.4 Regulation of “Issuers” of Blockchain Assets

 Blockchain asset issuers are unregulated at present, save for some exceptions, as explained in 12.3 Classification of Blockchain Assets.